ableli/one-net/README.md

-#Onenet ： A pure java,excelling and beyond  implementation of Ngrok or FRP
+# Onenet ： A pure java,excelling and beyond  implementation of Ngrok or FRP

-Make your PCs access by Internet.
+Make your PCs'services access by Internet.
 Release your Pc's cloud capability.
 Client/Server mode.
 High performance on High concurrent.
 Industry level software.
-##Release
+## Release
 * Latest version: 1.2-RELEASE
 * Sources branch: 1.2-RELEASE

-##Features
+## Features
 1. TCP and HTTP one direction tunnel
+   > Http context need 80 port and it parse request host name to match config context)
+   >, and the tcp context doing no parse on data trans in.
 2. Traffic control for each context/tunnel.
 2. Gzip Support
 3. AES Support
+	>Need JCE to support
 4. One Server Support Mutipl Domains
 5. Mutil Channl Server/Client Support
 6. Cross Platform(Linux, Windows and the other can run JRE8)

-##User Guide
+## User Guide
 1. Install Java 8 on your Server(Cloud VPS or any PC can access by Internet ) and Pc.
    >  The AES feature need JCE lib for JRE.
 2. Download(or self build) both server and client of OneNet.